junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 There is something else around the boy that bothers him.
 He can't even tell if it is a disturbance in the Force around him, or just the disturbed mind of himself.
 The boy is already a trouble just by standing there in the room.
 For a brief moment, he wished his old Master or other Grand Masters were still here, telling him the answer, guiding him the right way.

 Obi-Wan sighs, burying the thoughts.
-He shouldn't be wondering about those nonsenses, he's just doing his job nowadays.
-Get assigned new tasks everyday, complete them, go back chamber to rest for a few hours, continue the next day.
+He shouldn't be wondering about that nonsense; he's just doing his job nowadays.
+Get assigned new tasks every day, complete them, go back chamber to rest for a few hours, and continue the next day.
 Sometimes he doesn't know if he has any difference with those security droids anymore.
 Somewhere in the mind and heart, things are just dulled, feelings numbed.

 He straightens his tunic, checks the lightsaber and blaster gun in place, and walks out of the room.

-Tonight is his turn of patrol.
+Tonight is his turn to patrol.
 And he is assigned the Lower Level.

 <br>